Shane O'Neill, 3rd Earl of Tyrone: Proposed Spanish invasion of Ireland

-Conry proposed that a marriage should be arranged between Shane and Mary Stuart O'Donnell, Hugh Albert's sister, to remove tensions and unify the noble families.
-Mary was born in England a few months after the Flight, as her pregnant mother Bridget had been left behind due to time constraints.
-Mary was a free spirit and a staunch Catholic who disliked her mother's Protestant family; in 1626 she fled from England following her involvement in a prison break.
-She arrived in Brussels in January 1627 where she met her brother Hugh Albert for the first time and was lauded by Pope Urban VIII as a hero of Catholic Europe.
-Conry wrote in March 1627, "Let the king of Spain... get the Infanta to treat of bringing about a marriage between the sister of the earl of Tyrconnell, who has lately fled from England and the earl of Tyrone, and let his Majesty give her a dowry, since her brother cannot do so".
-Shane was then 28; Mary was about 19.
+Conroy proposed an arranged marriage between O'Neill and Mary Stuart O'Donnell, Hugh Albert's sister, to remove tensions and unify the noble families.
+Mary was born in England shortly after the Flight, as her pregnant mother Bridget had been left behind due to time constraints.
+Mary was strong-willed and a staunch Catholic who disliked her mother's Protestant family; in 1626 she fled from England following her involvement in a prison break.
+She arrived in Brussels in January 1627.
+Conroy wrote in March 1627, "Let the king of Spain... get the Infanta to treat of bringing about a marriage between the sister of the earl of Tyrconnell, who has lately fled from England and the earl of Tyrone, and let his Majesty give her a dowry, since her brother cannot do so".
+O'Neill was then 28; Mary was about 19.
 However, Mary was secretly in a relationship with an Irishman named Dudley O'Gallagher, who had accompanied her to the Continent; she rejected the marriage.
-The Infanta wrote in April 1627: "It was proposed that I should bring about a marriage between the earl of Tyrone and the sister of the earl of Tyrconnell, so as to join them in closer friendship... this marriage has been treated of, but the sister of Tyrconnell has declared that she has no wish whatever to marry Tyrone."
-Mary anticipated conflict in response to her rejection of the marriage proposal, and so she wrote to the English secretary of state Edward Conway in an unsuccessful attempt to reconcile with English authorities.

-It has been suggested that this invasion was the first proposal of an Irish Republic.
-It was proposed that, if the invasion was successful, an Irish republic should be established rather than a new monarchy.
-This was to avoid conflict between the earls over who had the right to the throne of Ireland.
-"The earls should be called Captains General of the said republic and... one could exercise his office on land and the other at sea".
-This proposal for an early Irish Republic is contained in a document dated 21 December 1626.